lasalmi/push_swap/readme.md

 ## Input validator
-	-Error if bigger than integer - Atoll compare to max_int [DONE] -Argument not integer -issign and isdigit after  [DONE] -Duplicate values -comparison to existing list (or array for speed)
-	-Given instruction doesnt exist -strncmp doesnt match with the instruct
+	-Error if bigger than integer - Atoll compare to max_int [DONE] -Argument not integer -issign and isdigit after  [DONE] -Duplicate values -comparison to existing list (or array for speed)  [DONE] -Given instruction doesnt exist -strncmp doesnt match with the instruct -Does the checker need usage msg with argc < 2?
 ## How to store the stacks?
 	-Linked list?
-Double linked?
+[X] Double linked?
 ## Functions to handle the swap arguments
 	-sa swap top 2 elements of stack A
 	-sb swap top 2 elemnts of stack B